 Barlow realised that this suggestion could have real money making potential, especially as the subject matter was being covered in the national press, but at this stage he remained cautious, and calmly asked Bateman what kind of deal he was after.
 Bateman then suggested that in exchange for the material, A.K.
 Music would own half of Trans Video’s new production, but in return A.K.
 Music would also provide the music, the final mix taking place at A.K.
 Music’s studio.
 Bateman said that A.K.
 Music would undertake to design the video sleeve, and went on to say that A.K.
 Music promised to publicise the fact that they were in possession of autopsy footage, which Bateman pledged would get shown on national TV via A.K. ‘s music contacts.
 Barlow admits to feeling excitement at this stage, as the full potential of the deal became evident, but managed to retain a relaxed composure as he cross-examined Bateman regarding the impending availability of the material.
 Barlow was more than a little surprised when Bateman informed him that he could pick out which pieces he wanted and take them away that afternoon.
 As far as content was concerned ‘Reason To Believe’ was actually complete, and Barlow realised that whatever material he obtained would have to be tacked on to the end of the production.
 Bateman was not really concerned however, with how much of the material Barlow wanted to use, he was just overjoyed that the deal looked set to go ahead and left the Trans Video Productions office intent on telling his partner Andy Price-Watts the good news.

-On the afternoon of Bateman’s visit, which was either in 1995 or July 1995 , Bruce Barlow went to A.K.
+On the afternoon of Bateman’s visit, which was either in en or en , Bruce Barlow went to A.K.
 Music’s studio and Andy Price-Watts and Keith Bateman handed over a low band U-matic tape, which Barlow took back to his offices and he and Natalie Martin then sat and watched it.
 The footage that that was supplied to Barlow lasted around 20 minutes and showed what appeared to be two doctors in white coats examining an alien figure, which lay on a table, the figure was covered up to the head by a white sheet. large dark eyes were in evidence, and a figure moved constantly around in the foreground.
 The whole scene seemed to be lit by a lantern of some kind.
 The footage was not that dark however, it was also in colour and looked fairly modern and new.
 Bateman explained that this was not a problem as they had supplied Santilli with several black and white copies which had been scratched with a computer programme to make it look like it was an old film.
 They also supplied each copy in slightly differing darkness Bateman said, and some had a slight pink or blue tinge to them.

 Trans Video Productions finally settled on two minutes of the footage and used it in their ‘Reason To Believe’.
 It is interesting to note that Chris Carey, a colleague of Santilli’s, had emphasised the looping of the ‘tent footage’, when he was showing it to TV producer Bob Kiviat and the US Networks, but Bruce Barlow says he was given 20 minutes of footage none of which looped.
 The material was then edited on to the end of the video.
 The female presenter on the video states that the footage was sent to Tans Video Productions and it is up to the viewer to decide if the footage is genuine or not.